-1.4.
+1.3.
 Purpose and Structure of FSDA Report

 As a public body, Transport Scotland has a legal duty when creating new plans and policies to pay due regard to the Fairer Scotland Duty, Part 1 of the Equality Act 2010.
 This report identifies potential impacts of STPR2 on socio-economically disadvantaged groups and demonstrates Transport Scotland's due regard to the Fairer Scotland Duty.
-The FSDA report will be issued to statutory consultees for completeness and transparency, despite this not being a statutory requirement.

 This report also details how the FSDA process has informed the development of STPR2 and provides an analysis of the STPR2 recommendations with regard to equalities impacts.
-It has been written for public consultation, as well as for use by decision-makers.
 It contains the following chapters:

-- Chapter 1 summarises the general background to STPR2 and FSDA and various impact assessments required for STPR2. - Chapter 2 provides detail on the legislative context for the FSDA. - Chapter 3 presents a baseline summary of the key equalities issues and evidence for socio-economically disadvantaged groups pertinent to STPR2. - Chapter 4 describes the approach undertaken to stakeholder engagement and consultation to date. - Chapter 5 describes the approach to assessment. - Chapter 6 provides the findings of the assessment of impacts by STPR2 theme. - Chapter 7 summarises high level recommendations and considerations.
+- Chapter 1 summarises the general background to STPR2 and FSDA and various impact assessments required for STPR2. - Chapter 2 provides detail on the legislative context for the FSDA.

+- Chapter 3 presents a baseline summary of the key equalities issues and evidence for socio-economically disadvantaged groups pertinent to STPR2. - Chapter 4 describes the approach undertaken to stakeholder engagement and consultation to date. - Chapter 5 describes the approach to assessment. - Chapter 6 provides the findings of the assessment of impacts by STPR2 theme. - Chapter 7 summarises high-level recommendations and considerations.